nando/mundo-pepino/README.markdown

 Currently `script/generate cucumber` give to **English** cucumberists (or *cucus*, or *cucunuts*, or *cooks* ;) a proposal for some of those common steps in `step_definitions/webrat_steps.rb`.

-mundo-pepino will be an already implemented set of step definitions frequently needed while writing a feature in **Spanish**, hopefully with all the `script/generate cucumber` proposals translated inside.
+MundoPepino will be an already implemented set of step definitions frequently needed while writing a feature in **Spanish**, hopefully with all the `script/generate cucumber` proposals translated inside.

 Bon appetit!